Militias Test The Civility Of An Arizona Border Town

 Avoiding politics helps keep the peace, says Mary Kasulaitis: "You have to choose not to rile up people."

-"Or, you just look for the commonalities: how are we more alike than different?" adds Wendy Dresang, a retired elementary school teacher who raised her three children in Arivaca.
-"When I think of why I'm so proud to be an Arivacan," she says, "it's because of that community of people caring about each other, helping each other ....
+"Or, you just look for the commonalities: How are we more alike than different?" adds Wendy Dresang, a retired elementary school teacher who raised her three children in Arivaca.
+"When I think of why I'm so proud to be an Arivacan," she says, "it's because of that community of people caring about each other, helping each other. ...
 People want to be for things, rather than against things."

 Eileen Jaffe agrees.
 "Because of the strong divisiveness that exists right now, it would be very easy to start arguing and getting upset," she says.
 "We choose not to do that.
 We choose to be friends no matter what."

-Jaffe first came to Arivaca in 1971, part of a group of hippies who set up teepees and established a community off the grid, riding horseback and hauling their own wood and water.
-That community-minded spirit still persists, these women say, and the militias are not welcome.
+Jaffe first came to Arivaca in 1971, part of a group of hippies who set up tepees and established a community off the grid, riding horseback and hauling their own wood and water.
+That community-minded spirit persists, these women say, and the militias are not welcome.

 "It's puzzling why they would be attracted to a place like this," says Dresang.

 "The problem with the militias is you don't know who they are and you don't know what they want," says Kasulaitis, a local historian whose roots in Arivaca go way back.
-She grew up on ranch land that's been in her family since 1879.
+She grew up on ranchland that has been in her family since 1879.
 "I put 'No Trespassing' signs on my fence, not because of the border crossers, but because of the militia.
 They're a worry to me."

 Poker night